pallabbhowmik/helix-automation-framework/README.md

 Overview
 - Java + Selenium WebDriver + TestNG + Gradle
 - API tests with RestAssured
-- Planned CI integration (Jenkins + Allure) — pipeline definition to be added
+- Planned CI integration (Jenkins + Allure) — pipeline definition included but not executed yet

 Target application
 - PassTheNote (https://www.passthenote.com) — a full-stack web app used as a testbed for this framework.